7ojo/perl6-platform/docs/source/host_configurations.rst

 Linux: DNS
 ----------

 Platform tries to create DNS service on port 53, but which is on most systems already used by dnsmasq.
-Platform in this case will try to open service on next open port and then we can configure system's dnsmasq to use platform ns server for default `.localhost` network addresses.
+Platform in this case will try to open service on next open port and then we can configure system's dnsmasq to use platform DNS server for default ``.localhost`` network addresses.

 1. Create file ``/etc/NetworkManager/dnsmasq.d/localhost`` ::